Metro Transit Police Department

 In emergencies and after hours, call 9-1-1

-A recent addition to the force is community service officers – those who are studying law enforcement but are not yet sworn officers.
-These future licensed police officers assist with tasks such as traffic and crowd control, which frees time for sworn officers to concentrate on enforcement duties.
+MTPD has an extensive community service officer (CSO) program.
+CSOs are studying law enforcement but are not yet sworn officers.
+These future licensed officers monitor closed circuit TV and assist with traffic and crowd control, which frees time for sworn officers to concentrate on enforcement duties.

 Transit Police have partnerships with other law enforcement agencies and community organizations like MADDADS, a group whose members ride buses to encourage respect and foster bus-riding etiquette.
 In addition, the department is partnering with local child advocacy groups to raise awareness of the problem of sex trafficking.
 Learn more.

 > Meet Chief John Harrington

 > Celebrating excellence – Officer of the Year

 > Careers at Metro Transit Police (pdf)